Certified Organic (F1 HYBRID)

 An arranged marriage between two of our favorite squash, this stately little pumpkin offers the best of both: sweetness, smooth texture, storability, yield and a built-in ripeness indicator to ensure it’s picked for peak flavor.
 110 days to maturity.

 Each Robin’s Koginut seed sold supports public plant breeding research at Cornell University.
+The creation of this variety was funded in part by a USDA-NIFA grant.

 This little pumpkin speaks to the power of pedigree.
 Developed by Michael Mazourek, it’s a cross between two squash varieties prized by cooks.
 With such distinguished parents, it’s no surprise that Robin’s Koginut stands out on the plate, with a flavor that’s sweet, intensely squash-y and totally delicious.